w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 # Cloud computing: deployment models

-Understanding architectures is paramount to successful systems
+Understanding architectures is paramount to successful systems.

 - Good architectures help to scale
 - Poor architectures cause issues that necessitate a costly rewrite